Axiom-Cloud-Inc/.github/.github/ISSUE_TEMPLATE/feature_request.md

 **Solutions and alternatives**
 Please describe any possible solutions or alternatives that were already investigated?

+**Implementation notes**
+Optional notes about how this should be implemented, including suggested APIs or example calls or classes.

 **Links**
 Please include relevant links that give context to your feature.
 - *Slack discussions*